ranman/ranman.github.com/source/_posts/2012-07-10-hello-world.markdown

-This is my first test blog post.
+This post is public because public posts are cool.